WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.22
+## Changed in v2024.23

-* Don't update the macro if the Blizzard macro frame is visible -- it resets edits you're making to macros.
+* War Within data updates: added a few missing weekly reputation quests, filled out the loot in Treasures vignettes for Hallowfall and Azj-Kahet